About The Centre

 In her role as Deputy CEO, Valy's focus is on developing and implementing creative ways to ensure the Trust's sustainability.

-Prior to joining MHDT, Valy has worked across in education and community development internationally.
+Prior to joining MHDT, Valy has worked across various fields in education, the creative industries and community development internationally.

 Sara has a master's in Mathematics and was previous a Sales Manager back in her home country Iran.

 She also previously lived in Austria and worked as a Mathematics teacher before leaving to live in the UK to study finance.

 Suhur Nur is a local resident.
 She has a passion for her local community.

 Suhur Nur is a local resident.
 She has a passion for her local community.
 She is fluent in three languages.

 Miriam Burke has a PhD in cultural geography from Royal Holloway, University of London.
 Her research focused on using participatory arts practices as a way to think about multi-species communities and social entanglements.

 Evaluation & Impact Manager

 Katherine is a social researcher and photographer based in London.
 She started volunteering for MHDT in 2015 and has been the Evaluation and Impact Manager since 2017.
 She completed her PhD in cultural geography at Royal Holloway, University of London.

 Jemma Morton is a Woodberry